Philosophy

 Credits 3

-In Quest for the Good Life, you'll have the opportunity to wrestle with the big questions about how to live and what makes your life meaningful.
-The course tackles such issues as personal identity (who am I?), how do I know what I know, what moral obligations do I have, how can I live a purposeful life, what does the good life look like and what sacrifices should I make for others?
-We will learn what the Greats like Aristotle, Plato, and Descartes have to say about how to live well.
-We'll reason through real-world case studies where philosophical considerations underlie major business and life decisions.
-We will talk in small intensive dialogue groups and in large, raucous debates about how we answer these questions.
+In Quest for the Good Life, you’ll have the opportunity to wrestle with the big questions about how to live and what makes your life meaningful.
+The course tackles such issues as personal identity (who am I?), what habits and patterns of behavior cultivate a good life, what moral obligations do I have, and how can I live a purposeful and meaningful life?
+We’ll learn what some of the great philosophical traditions have to say about the good life as well as explore modern issues like the marriage decision, friendships and faith.
+We’ll talk in small discussion groups and have large raucous debates about how to live a good life.

 PHIL3010: Deconstructing the Western Mind